-The statistics due to be published on 21 May 2021 have been postponed.
-The next release will be at 20 August 2021.
+The statistics due to be published on 20 August 2021 have been postponed until further notice.

 Cash flows between Norway and abroad